 - Disabilities and impairments

 In most cases, you can recover compensation for your economic damages and non-economic damages.
 If the defendant’s conduct was grossly negligent or intentionally dangerous, you could also receive punitive damages.

-If you’ve been injured and think someone may be liable for your injuries, our lawyers at Catania & Catania, P.A. can help you.
+If you’ve been injured and think someone may be liable for your injuries, our lawyers at Catania and Catania Injury Lawyers can help you.
 Contact our Tampa injury lawyers office near you online or call us at (813) 222-8545 to discuss your case.